Rockford, Illinois: Settlement and development

-Twentieth century
+20th century

 The twentieth century saw demographic changes to Rockford.
 An influx of Italians, Poles, Lithuanians, and African Americans replaced the previously dominant Irish and Swedes.
 The city was also no stranger to contemporary political issues.
 Electorally divided between wets and drys on the subject of prohibition, Rockford featured a coalition of labor unionists and socialists that elected numerous aldermen and carried 25 to 40 percent in mayoral elections.
 During World War I, an antiwar protest by the Industrial Workers of the World led to 118 arrests.
 In 1920, the city was a target of the Palmer Raids.
-While its congressional district favored Republicans, Rockford continuously elected former Socialists as mayor between 1921 and 1955.
+While its congressional district favored Republicans, Rockford continuously elected former socialists as mayor between 1921 and 1955.

 One of its contemporary attractions, the Coronado Theatre, opened in 1927.
 Noted for its atmospheric styling, the Coronado rivaled its counterparts in Chicago and was added to the National Register of Historic Places in 1979.
 Camp Grant was turned over to the Illinois National Guard.
 During World War II, it reopened as an induction center and POW detention camp.
 The USS Rockford, a Tacoma-class frigate named for the city, was commissioned in March 1944 and earned two service stars.

 In the September 1949 issue of Life magazine, postwar Rockford was described as "nearly typical of the U.S. as any city can be."
 Due to this archetypal nature, sociologists like W. Lloyd Warner warned of the necessity to "understand the realities of their system."
 In the late 1950s, Rockford lost over 50,000 trees to Dutch elm disease, thinning the tree canopy of the "Forest City" for decades.

 From 1955 to 1965, several events would take place that would shape the development of Rockford into the 21st century.
-In 1956, construction was approved for a four-lane U.S 20 bypass; along with shifting truck traffic away from the downtown routing of the highway, the bypass established much of the southern border of the city (which remains to this day).
+In 1956, construction was approved for a four-lane US 20 bypass; along with shifting truck traffic away from the downtown routing of the highway, the bypass established much of the southern border of the city (which remains to this day).
 In 1958, Interstate 90 was completed in Illinois, becoming the Northwest Tollway; in a decision that would change Rockford forever, the interstate highway was not routed through the city, but near the Winnebago-Boone county line, with the eastern terminus of the US 20 bypass in Cherry Valley.